vkmcheung/vkmcheung.github.io/personal.md

 ---

-This page contains some more information about me besides work.
+This page contains some more about me besides work.

 I envision this page to be more like a blog, with dated postings.
 Once I get my head around how to set this up, things will start appearing.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

+For now, you might be interested in this:

 ### Why I don't call myself a PhD student
 Short answer: Because I'm studying for a [Dr. rer. nat (_Doctor rerum naturalium_)](https://en.wikipedia.org/wiki/Dr._rer._nat.) and not a PhD.